 Kittens knead at their mother’s belly when they feed; this helps to stimulate her milk flow.

 When a kitten or cat kneads, they will push rhythmically in and out with alternating paws (kneading is also referred to as making biscuits or milk treading for this very reason).
 They often appear to be in a trance-like state, with eyes closed, sometimes drooling and purring.
-They really seem to be enjoying the moment and I definitely view kneading as a sign of a contented cat.
+They seem to be enjoying the moment, and I view kneading as a sign of a contented cat.

-- If they left their mother too early.
+- One theory is that adult cats knead if they left their mother too early.

-- Keading is a throwback to the wild days when a cat would knead down the soft grass before making a bed to sleep, to squash down grass and check the ground for predators such as snakes.
+- Another theory is that kneading is a throwback to the wild days when a cat would knead down the soft grass before making a bed to sleep, to squash down grass and check the ground for predators such as snakes.

-- Cats transfer their own scent from scent glands on their paws when they knead.
+- Cats transfer their scent from scent glands on their paws when they knead.